Best Areas to Stay in Abu Dhabi + Our Top Hotel and Resort Picks For all Types of Travellers

 Saadiyat Rotana Resort & Villas

 A relaxed atmosphere makes this a great resort for families.
 The rooms are modern and clean, and the service is of a high standard.
-There are a number of excellent eateries on-site, including Hamilton’s Gastropub and Si-Si Italian restaurant.
+There are a number of excellent family eateries on-site, including Hamilton’s Gastropub and Si-Si Italian restaurant.

 The resort’s biggest asset is the enormous pool and poolside beach bar, Nasma.
 Although set back from the sea, Nasma offers a chilled-out place for casual drinks and bites in a stress-free environment.
 There’s also an excellent kids’ club with a supervised play area.